Leroy Thompson (running back): Early life

-College
+College career

 Playing part of the 1987 season with a hand injury, Thompson rushed just 20 times for 57 yards as star running back Blair Thomas carried most of Penn State's rushing load.
 With Thomas injured during the 1987 Citrus Bowl, Thompson, splitting time with fellow freshman Gary Brown, rushed six times for 55 yards and finished with 201 all-purpose yards, and was named Penn State's offensive player of the game.

 Thompson continued splitting time with Brown in the backfield during his sophomore year in 1988, as Thomas missed the season with an injury.
 He finished the year with 108 carries for 401 yards, caught 8 passes for 65 yards, and scored three touchdowns.
 After Thomas returned for the 1989 season, Thompson switched to fullback.
-In the 1989 Holiday Bowl, he carried 14 times for 69 yards, and scored on runs of 16 yards and 14 yards, to help Penn State defeat BYU, 50-39.
+In the 1989 Holiday Bowl, he carried 14 times for 69 yards, and scored on runs of 16 yards and 14 yards, to help Penn State defeat BYU, 50–39.

 Thompson returned to tailback for his senior season in 1990, and was elected one of the team's captains.
-He scored four touchdowns, one shy of the school record, in Penn State's win over Rutgers, carried 18 times for 125 yards in the Lions' win over Temple, and compiled 139 all-purpose yards in the Lions' 24-21 upset of top-ranked Notre Dame.
+He scored four touchdowns, one shy of the school record, in Penn State's win over Rutgers, carried 18 times for 125 yards in the Lions' win over Temple, and compiled 139 all-purpose yards in the Lions' 24–21 upset of top-ranked Notre Dame.
 In spite of missing part of the season with a foot injury, he finished the year with 152 carries for 573 yards, and 20 receptions for 245 yards.
 During his career at Penn State, Thompson compiled 1,215 rushing yards and 416 receiving yards, and scored 12 touchdowns.
 He graduated with a degree in speech communications.